+The John Roan Sixth School has restricted the use of mobile phones and electronic devices while on the school site.
 As role models for the whole school, Sixth Form students are expected to adhere to these restrictions.

 However, as a Sixth Form privilege, silent use of music is permitted in the independent study areas and full use in the study room during break and lunchtimes only.
 Turn to the study and break out areas section of this guidebook for information on where you are able to study and listen to music.

 Students may listen to music through headphones during study periods but should not have mobile phones visible.
 Students have a 10-minute grace period at the beginning of each study period, but after this should ensure that phones are out of site in a study period.
-Any phones visible during a study period after the initial grace period will be confiscated, taken to the reception at Westcombe Park and a parent/carer must come to collect the phone.
-The phone will not be returned to the student.
+Any phones visible during a study period after the initial grace period will be confiscated for the day and a detention will be issued.
 Air pods / headphones should never be worn in corridors and will be confiscated too.
 It is never acceptable to have a phone visible in lessons.